AlirezaRoostaey/BlogTest/README.md

 and with the Admin/Blogs/archive you archive a Blog and then you can restore it with Admin/Blog/restore archive web service by sending blogId of deleted blog

+### WARNING :
+if you dont have an email server you can get the OTP code from storage Logs ;)